signum-network/CIPs/SIP/sip-40.md

 	trackLikeReceived
 	trackRoyaltiesTransfer

-The message structure is defined in the function calls.

 ## Basic functions
+The message structure is defined in each function calls.

 ### Transfer
 With this function a current owner can transfer the NFT to a new owner.
+A message to trackOwnershipTransferred account will be send.

      public void transfer(Address newOwner) {
 		if (owner.equals(this.getCurrentTxSender())) {